 Coronavirus Guidance and Resources for Our Providers

-The NC Department of Health and Human Services (NCDHHS) has shared informational resources to deal with the new realities of treating patients with suspected or confirmed cases of Coronavirus Disease 2019 (COVID-19).
+The NC Department of Health and Human Services (NCDHHS) has shared informational resources to deal with the new realities of treating patients with suspected or confirmed cases of COVID-19.
 Links to those resources we feel may be most useful to our partner practices appear in the date-organized list below.

 - Updated by 11 a.m. daily / COVID-19 North Carolina Dashboard, a list of active cases and total deaths for our state

 - 8.18.20 / NC Medical Society: Free PPE for Independent Practices